Centropyxis marsupiformis (Wallich, 1864) Deflandre, 1929 pars

 Secondly Deflandre writes that the largest shells found by Leidy (“in the text”) are 340 µm long and 140 µm broad, but Leidy names a width of 180 µm.

 According to Deflandre (1929) tests with 0-2 spines belong to C. marsupiformis while tests with 3-6 spines belong to his variety obesa.
 However Leidy found tests with 1-6 spines in the same pond (Absecom pond, N.J.).
 I also found my tests, with 1-6 spines, in one ditch, even in one small sample.
-So I cannot see how there is a variety "obesa".
-The drawing of his specimen, published by Deflandre (1929) has in my opinion nothing to do with C. marsupiformis.
+So I cannot see how there is a variety “obesa“.
+The drawing of this specimen, published by Deflandre (1929) has in my opinion nothing to do with C. marsupiformis.

 This species resembles species of the genus Collaripyxidia.
+It might be identical with Difflugia azerbaijanica.